 The predicted shorter (or even non-existent) stems will make them lighter, allowing the charging case to become smaller – ideally with an even beefier battery.
 It could also permit space for more advanced drivers and consequently a better audio performance.
 There could also be more room for noise-cancelling components, so we fully expect Apple's most advanced in-ear noise-cancellation yet, albeit potentially not controlled by a stem squeeze (which we actually found a little fiddly anyway).

-We'd also add that the current AirPods Pro aren't without issue; problems regarding ANC and crackling in some sets prompted Apple to offer free replacement sets to those affected.
+We would also add that the current AirPods Pro aren't without issue; problems regarding ANC and crackling in some sets prompted Apple to offer free replacement sets to those affected.
 This glitch will hopefully be eliminated in the updated AirPods Pro 2 model.

-It'd be a tall order to better the AirPods Pro, but if anyone's up to the task, it's Apple.
+It would be a tall order to better the AirPods Pro, but if anyone's up to the task, it's Apple.

 Considering Bose?
 Read Bose QuietComfort Earbuds vs Apple AirPods Pro: which is better?